MOST men, since we crawled out of caves, have seen themselves as hunters; Iâ€™m no different.

 Iâ€™ve hunted small game for the pot on three continents.

-I covered, photographed and helped a hunt for three man-eating lions which had strayed from a national park.
+I covered and helped a hunt for three man-eating lions which had strayed from a national park.
 Having tasted human blood they had to be dispatched before killing again.

 But for many years now, I have hunted only with a camera.